rugbyprof/CMPS-Cryptography/Program_2.md

 #### Overview:

 This slight alteration of the original Vigenère cipher that was originally described by Giovan Battista Bellaso in 1553 will allow us to create a more secure version of the cipher, leveraging the power of computers and random number generation.
 The original version of the Vigenère cipher used a tableau that contained 26 alphabets, each differing by a shift of one.
+In my opinion the tableau was generated in this fashion because it was easily duplicated, and sufficiently secure at the time.

 #### Original

 ![](http://f.cl.ly/items/3K011s3A2y3d1R2z2t1m/Screen%20Shot%202015-07-22%20at%205.39.26%20PM.png)

 The randomized version contains randomly generated alphabets for each of the 26 individual ciphers.
 Of course a weak random number generator would render the cipher susceptible to cracking, but otherwise it should be a pretty decent symmetric key cipher.
+For a computer to generate a unique / random tableau is trivial, and if we can reliably generate the same tableau for sender and receiver we can ensure the algorithm is deterministic.

+> Note: Were using the stock random number generator provided by python.
+This is considered a pseudo-random number generator, so you wouldn't be using this in a production system.

 #### Randomized